 Finding out your Market Potential in Japan

-The key first step for any business is to find out whether it is worth putting the time and resources into a market like Japan.
+The key first step for any business is to find out whether it is worth putting the investment of time and resources into a market like Japan.
 You may have an inkling your products and services will work in the market, you may even have had some intermittent interest from Japanese buyers or consumers.
-So how do you go about finding out your market potential in the easiest way possible to help make a decision about market choice for your company.
+So how do you go about finding out your market potential in the easiest way possible to help make a decision about market choice for your company?

-There are four ways which may help you:
+There are four ways to consider:

 - Speak to Japanese buyers at international trade shows: Japanese buyers may be reluctant to approach you, so approach them.
 They are the experts.
 Ask questions about potential in Japan.
 Show them what you have, ask their opinions about whether they think it will work in Japan.